turbot/steampipe-plugin-aws/docs/tables/aws_iot_thing_group.md

   datetime(creation_date) >= datetime('now', '-30 days');
 ```

-### List active dynamic groups
+### List active thing groups
-List active dynamic Thing Groups in your AWS IoT environment.
+List active Thing Groups in your AWS IoT environment.
 Dynamic groups are defined by queries and this query is particularly useful to identify groups that are in active state.

 ```sql+postgres
 select